yoavain/screwzira-subtitle-downloader/README.md

 ![sonarr configuration](https://raw.githubusercontent.com/yoavain/screwzira-subtitle-downloader/master/resources/screenshots/sonarr-custom-script.png)

 In order to have Silent launch of the downloader:
-Path should be to the launcher: "C:\Program Files\Screwzira-Downloader\screwzira-downloader-launcher.exe"
+Path should be to the launcher: "C:\Program Files\Ktuvit-Downloader\ktuvit-downloader-launcher.exe"
 Arguments should be: sonarr quiet

 ---

 <details><summary>Advanced configuration</summary>
 <p>
-Configuration json file is located under the %ProgramData%\Screwzira-Downloader folder.<br>
+Configuration json file is located under the %ProgramData%\Ktuvit-Downloader folder.<br>
  * You can change the log level<br>
  * You can configure replacement pair (useful for series name mismatch)<br>